lbordonal/01-ft_printf/README.md

 </p>

 <p align="center">
-This repository contains coding developed at 42 Porto for ft_printf Project, from...
+This repository contains coding developed at 42 Porto for ft_printf Project, from ...

 ## :notebook: [Subject]() <br />